hkbakke/eyamladd/README.md

 # Usage
 By default eyamladd only outputs the resulting merged file to stdout.
 Add the `--write` argument to actually update the target file.
 The update is performed atomically.
+Note thate these are only examples.
+Do not put cleartext secrets directly on the command line!

-    # Consume cleartext properties from stdin from other scripts, encrypt the
+    # Consume cleartext properties from stdin, encrypt the leaf values and
-    # leaf values and merge into target.eyaml.
+    # merge into target.eyaml.
-    # This is only an example, do not put cleartext secrets directly on the
-    # command line!
     printf '{"passphrase": "secret_stuff"}' | eyamladd \
         --eyaml-public-key eyaml-public-key.asc \
         --filename target.eyaml \
+        --stdin

+    # Same as above, but without merging into a file.
+Useful if all you want to
+    # do is encrypt the input.
+    printf '{"passphrase": "secret_stuff"}' | eyamladd \
+        --eyaml-public-key eyaml-public-key.asc \
         --stdin

     # Read cleartext properties from file instead of stdin